Niketkumardheeryan/ML-CaPsule/PyPI Package/README.md

 # Delete record
 mysql_crud.delete_record("my_table", "name='John'")
 ```
+## Deployment

+### GitHub Actions PyPI Package Deployment
+This project uses GitHub Actions for continuous integration and deployment to PyPI.
+The workflow defined in the .github/workflows/python-package.yaml file automates the deployment process whenever a new release tag is pushed to the repository.

+#### Workflow Overview:
+- Trigger: The workflow is triggered whenever a new release tag is pushed to the repository.
+- Build and Test: The workflow first builds the package and runs tests to ensure everything is working as expected.
+- Deployment to PyPI:
+The workflow uses the pypa/gh-action-pypi-publish action to automatically deploy the package to PyPI.
+It retrieves the package version from the release tag and publishes it to PyPI using the credentials configured in the repository secrets.
+- Release Notes:
+The workflow generates release notes based on the commits since the last release tag using the release-drafter action.
+It includes the release notes in the GitHub release created for the new version.

+#### How to Deploy:
+To trigger a deployment to PyPI:

+- Create a new release by pushing a new release tag to the repository.
+- GitHub Actions will automatically run the deployment workflow.
+- Once the workflow completes successfully, the package will be published to PyPI, and release notes will be generated and added to the GitHub release.

+For more details on configuring and customizing the deployment workflow, refer to the .github/workflows/python-package.yaml file.

 ## Contributing

 Contributions to DBGenie are welcome!
 If you have ideas for new features, improvements, or bug fixes, please feel free to open an issue or submit a pull request.
 See the Contributing Guidelines for more information.